Sandy McCarthy: Playing career

-While playing in the NHL, Sandy McCarthy became well known for incidents surrounding racial slurs.
-In the year 1998, McCarthy was accused of racial insensitivity in the form of gestures against African-American player Peter Worrell.
+While playing in the NHL, McCarthy became well known for incidents surrounding racial slurs.
+In the year 1998, McCarthy was accused of racial insensitivity in the form of gestures against Black-Canadian player Peter Worrell.
 Along with teammate Darcy Tucker, allegations were denied and the victim, Worrell, also confirmed he had not seen or heard any racial insults made towards him from either of the Tampa Bay players.
 McCarthy stated that growing up half aboriginal and half black, he would "never go there" because he had to go through racial taunts growing up.
 This incident occurred during a game against the Florida Panthers while McCarthy was with Tampa Bay Lightning in 1998.

 The following season in 1999, McCarthy was playing for the Philadelphia Flyers when he stated that Toronto Maple Leafs player Tie Domi made racial slurs towards him.
 Domi insisted this was a false accusation against him and went on to say he had no respect for McCarthy and would never partake in a fight with him.
 An NHL investigation was also conducted that reinforced Domi's denial.

 As his time in the NHL progressed, he switched from his role as a power forward in junior hockey to more of a pressure player, offensively as well as defensively.

-McCarthy would remain in Calgary for the next five years before being traded, in 1998, to the Tampa Bay Lightning, for a short stay.
+McCarthy played in Calgary for five years before being traded, in 1998, to the Tampa Bay Lightning, for a short stay.
 His next stop was with the Philadelphia Flyers for the next two seasons then a brief stint for the Carolina Hurricanes.
-McCarthy would then move on to the New York Rangers in August 2000 where he would score a career season high 11 goals.
-The next season, he would score a career high in points with 23.
+McCarthy then moved on to the New York Rangers in August 2000 where he scored a career high 11 goals.
+The next season, he scored a career high in points with 23.